wacncontent/CustomizeTool/output/articles/media-services/media-services-dynamic-manifest-overview.md

 2. You also want to trim the start and end time of an asset.
 To achieve this, you would create a local filter and set the start/end time.
 3. You want to combine both of these filters (without combination you would need to add quality filtering to the trimming filter which will make filter usage difficult).

 To combine filters, you need to set the filter names to the manifest/playlist URL with semicolon delimited.
-Let’s assume you have a filter named *MyMobileDevice* that filters qualities and you have another named *MyStartTime* to set a specific start time.
+Let's assume you have a filter named *MyMobileDevice* that filters qualities and you have another named *MyStartTime* to set a specific start time.
 You can combine them like this:

 	http://teststreaming.streaming.mediaservices.chinacloudapi.cn/3d56a4d-b71d-489b-854f-1d67c0596966/64ff1f89-b430-43f8-87dd-56c87b7bd9e2.ism/Manifest(filter=MyMobileDevice;MyStartTime)